JavierLordi815/Vehicle-Simulation-Toolkit/README.md

 ## Vehicle Simulation Toolkit

 This toolkit provides building blocks for the development of simulated driving scenarios.
-Two components included are:
+Three components included are:

 1. Unity Vehicle Simulation Environment: Construct 3D environments with dynamic objects such as vehicles and pedestrians.
 2. Driving Scenario Vehicle Visualization Tool: Visualize driving scenarios in a 3D world from simulated or recorded data.
+3. Driving Scenario Generation Tool: Prototype scenario generation tool for crowdsourcing driving environments.

 ## Unity Vehicle Simulation Environment